eeoooue/hons-moorhouse-p/README.md

 The [release of MAli v1.31](https://github.com/eeoooue/hons-moorhouse-p/releases/tag/v1.31) is accompanied by a reproducibility package:  ```MAli-reproducibility-package.zip```

-The package includes instructions and supports the reproduction of tests relating to requirements testing, release testing (as above) and a case study against alterative alignment software.
+The package includes instructions and supports the reproduction of tests relating to requirements testing, release testing (as above) and a case study against alterative aligners.